mockoon/mockoon.com/content/docs/latest/templating/mockoon-request-helpers.md

 ## `queryParam`

 Get the value at a given `path` from the request's query string.
 Complex query strings with arrays and objects are supported.
+This helper is designed to retrieve data to be served in a response.
+To reuse the retrieved data with other helpers (`each`, `if`, etc.), use the [`queryParamRaw` helper](#queryparamraw) below.

 - The `path` takes the following form `key.0.key.5.key`.
 The syntax is based on [NPM **object-path** package](https://www.npmjs.com/package/object-path).
 - Full objects or arrays can be retrieved by the helper.